A little research reveals a lengthy list of apple cider vinegar health benefits.

 Apple cider vinegar and a candida diet.

 If you can find other raw, unpasteurized, organic vinegars by all means enjoy them in your diet.
-Meanwhile, read on to learn more about all the wonders of the health world's favorite vinegar.

 Around the world, people have consumed different varieties of vinegar for thousands of years, as a seasoning and a health tonic.

 Babylonians fermented the date palm into vinegar as far back as 5000 BC.
 Egyptian ruins dating back to 3000 BC turn up vessels with vinegar remains in them.

 Early Greek and Roman artwork depict vinegar vessels in the scenery.

 Hippocrates (5th century BC) mentions the health benefits of using vinegar to treat disease and infection, prescribing it for an overall elixir to balance the body’s natural fluids (potassium, found in ACV, helps cells maintain ideal fluid levels by acting as an electrolyte).

 Throughout the millennia, in many global cultures, vinegar has been used as a topical antiseptic, an energizing tonic, a disease prevention tonic, as well as a condiment and flavoring.